First Time User? Sign Up Now

 More than 80% of astrocytomas located in the cerebellum are low grade (pilocytic grade I) and often cystic; most of the remainder are diffuse grade II astrocytomas.
 Malignant astrocytomas in the cerebellum are rare.[1,2] The presence of certain histologic features (e.g., MIB-1 rate, anaplasia) has been used retrospectively to predict event-free survival for pilocytic astrocytomas arising in the cerebellum or other location.[6,7,8]

-Gliomatosis cerebri is no longer considered a distinct entity, but rather to be a growth pattern found in some diffuse gliomas.
-However, this description encompasses widespread involvement of the cerebral hemispheres, often extending caudally to affect the brain stem, cerebellum, and/or spinal cord.
-It rarely arises in the cerebellum and spreads rostrally.
-The neoplastic cells are most commonly astrocytes, but in some cases, they are oligodendroglia.
-They may respond to treatment initially, but overall have a poor prognosis.
+Gliomatosis cerebri is no longer considered a distinct entity, but rather to be a growth pattern found in some diffuse astrocytic tumors and, occasionally, oligodendroglial tumors.
+The growth pattern encompasses widespread involvement of the cerebral hemispheres, often extending caudally to affect the brain stem, cerebellum, and/or spinal cord.
+This pattern rarely arises in the cerebellum and spreads rostrally.
+Patients with gliomatosis cerebri may respond to treatment initially, but overall have a poor prognosis.

 Neurofibromatosis type 1 (NF1)

-Pathologic confirmation is frequently not obtained in asymptomatic patients; when biopsies have been performed, these tumors have been found to be predominantly pilocytic (grade I) rather than diffuse higher-grade astrocytomas.[2,5,15,16,17]
+Pathologic confirmation is frequently not obtained in asymptomatic patients; when biopsies have been performed, these tumors have been found to be predominantly pilocytic (grade I) rather than diffuse astrocytic tumors.[2,5,14]

 In general, treatment is not required for incidental tumors found with surveillance neuroimaging.
-Symptomatic lesions or those that have radiographically progressed may require treatment.
+Symptomatic lesions, often causing vision impairment, or those that have radiographically progressed may require treatment.

 Patients with tuberous sclerosis have a predilection for low-grade glioma development, especially subependymal giant cell astrocytomas.
 Mutations in either TSC1 or TSC2 cause pathway alterations that impact the mammalian target of rapamycin (mTOR) pathway, leading to increases in proliferation.
 Subependymal giant cell astrocytomas have been sensitive to targeted approaches via inhibition of the mTOR pathway.